open-telemetry/opentelemetry-ruby-contrib/processor/baggage/README.md

 Bundler.require

 OpenTelemetry::SDK.configure do |c|
-  # Add the BaggageSpanProcessor to the collection of span processors
+  # Add the BaggageSpanProcessor to the collection of span processors and
-  c.add_span_processor(OpenTelemetry::Processor::Baggage::BaggageSpanProcessor.new)
+  # copy all baggage entries
+  c.add_span_processor(OpenTelemetry::Processor::Baggage::BaggageSpanProcessor.new(
+    OpenTelemetry::Processor::Baggage::ALLOW_ALL_BAGGAGE_KEYS
+  ))

   # Because the span processor list is no longer empty, the SDK will not use the
   # values in OTEL_TRACES_EXPORTER to instantiate exporters.